mikhalakis/motion-alpine-container/README.md

 Netcams are not tested.

-The source of Dockerfile is vailable on [GitHub](https://github.com/mikhalakis/motion-alpine-container).
+The source of Dockerfile is available on [GitHub](https://github.com/mikhalakis/motion-alpine-container).

-The image is vailable on [DockerHub](https://hub.docker.com/repository/docker/mikhalakis/motion).
+The image is available on [DockerHub](https://hub.docker.com/repository/docker/mikhalakis/motion).

 Currently there no support for any databases, but it's easy to enable by adding necessary libraries during the build stage.
 You may do it by yourself if you need.